DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v4/readme.md

 ## Key Insight

 Once data is structured and measurable,
-it becomes possible to translate patterns into meaningful feedback.
+it becomes possible to translate patterns into consistent, rule-based feedback.

 This version marks the transition from data analysis to user-facing interpretation.